-The Appliance can reserve one or more of its UDO drives for recall operations, ensuring that a drive is available as quickly as possible when a user requests an archived file.
+The AMS system can reserve one or more of its optical drives for recall operations, ensuring that a drive is available as quickly as possible when a user requests an archived file.

-1. From the Diagnostics - Storage Devices page, click on the Appliance (or attached Library) icon:
+From the menu bar, select Diagnostics - Storage Devices, and click on the library (or attached Library) icon:

-2. The UDO Changer Info page is displayed:
+The Optical Drive Changer Information page is displayed.